 Officers must be members of the Active Medical Staff in good standing at the time of their nomination and election.
-The Chief of Staff and Vice Chief of Staff shall be physicians with demonstrated competence in their fields of practice and with demonstrated qualifications to direct the medico-administrative aspects of Medical Staff activities.
+The Chief of Staff and Vice Chief of Staff shall be physicians with demonstrated competence in their fields of practice and with demonstrated qualifications to direct Medical Staff activities.
 Officers must remain members of the Active Staff in good standing during their term of office and failure to maintain such status shall immediately result in expulsion from office.

-9.1-3 NOMINATIONS
+10.1-3 NOMINATIONS

 - a.
-The Medical Staff election year shall be each even-numbered year.
-A Nominating Committee shall be appointed by the incumbent Chief of Staff no later than one-hundred (120) days prior to the annual staff meeting to be held during the election year or at least forty-five (45) days prior to any special election.
-The Nominating Committee shall consist of seven (7) members, at least one of whom is from the Fairmont Campus, one from John George Psychiatric Pavilion, one from the AHS freestanding clinics, and at least three (3) of whom are not members of the Medical Executive Committee.
-The Nominating Committee shall nominate one or more nominees for each office.
-The nominations of the committee shall be reported to the Medical Executive Committee at least sixty (60) days prior to the annual meeting in each election year and shall be delivered by, emailed or mailed to the voting members of the Medical Staff at least forty (40) days prior to the election. - b.
-Further nominations may be made for any office by any voting member of the Medical Staff, provided that the name of the candidate is submitted in writing to the Chair of the Nominating Committee, is endorsed by the signature of at least 10% of the Medical Staff members who are eligible to vote, and bears the candidate's written consent.
+The Medical Staff election year shall be each even-numbered year for Officers and oddnumber years for Medical Executive Committee At-Large positions.
+A Nominating Committee shall be appointed by the incumbent Chief of Staff no later than one hundred (120) days prior to the annual staff meeting to be held during the election year or at least forty-five (45) days prior to any special election.
+The Nominating Committee shall consist of seven (7) members, at least (1) one of whom is from San Leandro Hospital, one (1) from John George Psychiatric Pavilion, (1) one from the Wellness Centers, and at least one (1) who is not a member of the Medical Executive Committee.
+The Nominating Committee shall nominate one or more nominees for each office that is subject to the forthcoming election and shall confirm that each nominee is knowledgeable about and will adequately represent the concerns of the site they are representing.
+The nominations of the committee shall be reported to the Medical Executive Committee at least sixty (60) days prior to the annual meeting in each election year and shall be delivered by, emailed, or mailed to the voting members of the Medical Staff at least forty (40) days prior to the election. - b.
+Further nominations may be made for any office by any voting member of the Medical Staff, provided that the name of the candidate is submitted in writing to the Chair of the Nominating Committee, is endorsed by the signature of at least 10% of the Medical Staff members who are eligible to vote and bears the candidate's written consent.
 These nominations shall be delivered to the Chair of the Nominating Committee as soon as reasonably practicable, but at least twenty (20) days prior to the date of election.
 If any nominations are made in this manner, the voting members of the Medical Staff shall be advised by notice at least ten (10) days prior to the meeting at which an election will be held.
 Nominations from the floor will be recognized if the nominee is present and consents.

-9.1-4 ELECTIONS
+10.1-4 ELECTIONS

-The Chief of Staff, Vice Chief of Staff and Secretary/Treasurer shall be elected at the Annual Meeting of the Medical Staff in each election year.
-Voting shall be by written ballot, mail in ballot, or e-mail ballot.
+The Chief of Staff, Vice Chief of Staff, Secretary and Treasurer shall be elected at the Annual Meeting of the Medical Staff in each election year.
+Voting shall be by written ballot, mail in ballot, or electronic ballot.
 A nominee shall be elected on receiving a majority of the votes cast.
 If no candidate for the office receives a majority vote on the first ballot, a runoff election shall be held promptly between the two candidates receiving the highest number of votes.
 In the case of a tie on the second ballot, the majority vote of the Medical Executive Committee shall decide the election by written ballot at its next meeting or a special meeting called for that purpose.

-9.1-5 TERMS OF ELECTED OFFICE
+10.1-5 TERMS OF ELECTED OFFICE